MrHaribo/mrharibo.github.io/gettingstarted/index.md

 Download the *Eclipse IDE for Java Developers* from the [Eclipse Download Page](https://www.eclipse.org/downloads/eclipse-packages/) which is appropriate for your operating system.
 Be shure to download the packaged version of Eclipse and not the installer to enshure the separation of the Eclipse used by MicroNet to other Eclipse Installations.

 > The Enterprise Edition of Eclipse (Eclipse IDE for Java EE Developers) is not required for MicroNet development and it is therefore not recommended to not overwhelm the developer with unused IDE funcionalities.

-## Workspace Setup

-When you open Eclipse you will be prompted for a *Workspace Directory*.
-Every Game developed with MicroNet needs it's own Workspace Directory.
-You can use the same MicroNet Eclipse installation for multiple games by using different workspaces for each game.
-In this tutorial a directory called "MyGame" will be used as Workspace Directory.

 ### MicroNet Tools Installation